zibhub/GNDMS/0.6.x/installation-guide/index.md

     -uri URI              : URL of GORFX-Server

-A few explanations the required arguments:
+A few explanations of the required arguments:

 + The URI is expected to be the FQDN of the server which should execute your order.